i2y/hyperway/protocol-benchmarks/README.md

-# gRPC Protocol Performance Comparison
+# Protocol Benchmarks: Hyperway vs Connect-go

-This directory contains performance benchmarks comparing Hyperway with Connect-Go across different protocols.
+This directory contains comprehensive performance benchmarks comparing Hyperway with Connect-go, the reference implementation of the Connect protocol.

+## Quick Results

+Benchmark measurements show:
+- Different performance characteristics for streaming operations
+- Lower memory usage in tested scenarios
+- Note: Hyperway is still in development and may not implement all Connect-go features

-For detailed benchmark results, see [benchmark_results.md](benchmark_results.md).
+For detailed analysis, see [BENCHMARK_ANALYSIS.md](./BENCHMARK_ANALYSIS.md).

 ## Setup